faiz687/We-Sell-Houses/README.md

 # Frontend system for We sell Houses

 All the frontend components you view are in React JS components.
-In terms of visual design the CSS framework I have choosent Ant Design.
+In terms of visual design the CSS framework I have choosen Ant Design.

 ## Languages
 Javascript (ECMAS 6  features), HTML & CSS